splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

     :alt: Elements of the Trace Analyzer user interface

 #.
 Use the filter bar to filter by time range, environment, workflow, services, and tags.
 #.
-Use the trace view selection to choose whether to view trace and error count or duration in the chart.
+Use the trace view selection to choose whether to view trace and error counts or duration in the chart.
 #.
 Use the minimum and maximum trace duration to refine the traces that are included by their duration.
 #.
 Use the sample ratio to select to include all traces or 10 percent of traces.
 #.
 Use the :guilabel:`Errors Only` switch to show only traces with errors.
 #.
 Use the search to search for a trace by its ID.
 #.
-Use the real time chart to view the count of total traces traces with error or a trace duration heatmap depending on your selection.
+Use the real-time chart to view the count of total traces with error or a trace duration heatmap depending on your selection.
 #.
 Use the table of traces to view trace details or group metrics based on a tag.

 Trace Analyzer searches all currently retained traces; see :ref:`apm-data-retention` to learn more about the default trace retention period.